zacw-243L/Project-Pico-W-for-NYP-robotics-CCA/README.md

         sleep(1)
         move_stop()
 ```
-Python code above done by me and roy.
+Python code above done by me and Roy.

 # After some modding and adding new code...
 <br>